meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 I was told that a carb diet means more oxidative stress, meaning it releases more unnecessary ROS (reactive oxygen species).
 Mechanisms:

 -   glucose has more oxygen molecules than do triglycerides, so more ROS byproducts when breaking it down
--   ketones are themselves a powerful antioxidant
+-   ketones are a powerful antioxidant you miss out on with a carb diet
 -   the lower inflammation and other side effects of carbs also means less oxidation (??) (handwavy)

-I don&rsquo;t know anything about the uses of ROS so it could be a red herring, perhaps expecting a higher oxidative stress on a carb metabolism isn&rsquo;t connected to the reasons oxidative stress has been correlated with bad things.
+I don&rsquo;t know anything about the uses of ROS so the whole topic could be a red herring; perhaps expecting a higher oxidative stress on a carb metabolism isn&rsquo;t connected to the reasons oxidative stress has been correlated with bad things.

 Touching on a similar topic is RER (respiratory exchange ratio), which measures CO2 in exhaled breath.
-It&rsquo;s 1.0 on a full carb metabolism and 0.7 on a full keto metabolism, reflecting a fundamental difference in the molecules used (and thus it became a tool with which to measure the ratio of fat to carb a person is burning).
+It&rsquo;s 1.0 on a full carb metabolism and 0.7 on a full keto metabolism, reflecting a fundamental difference in the molecules used (and thus we use it as a tool with which to measure the ratio of fat to carb a person is burning).

 <a id="org5ac92b9"></a>